 Public Reminded to Guard against Mosquito Bites

+The positive finding is not unexpected.
 Mosquito-borne diseases are more prevalent in late summer and early fall, and risk typically lasts until the first frost.
-Personal protection is the most effective way to guard against mosquitoes that may carry WNV, EEE, or other diseases.
-Throughout the mosquito season, the public is reminded to:
+Personal protection is the first line of defense against mosquitoes that may carry WNV, EEE, or other diseases – and the most effective way to avoid infection.
+Throughout the summer season, the public is encouraged to:

 Horses are particularly susceptible to WNV and EEE.
 Horse owners are advised to vaccinate their animals early in the season and practice the following:

-Mosquitoes are trapped weekly by DEM and tested at the Rhode Island State Health Laboratories.
-DEM issues weekly advisories on test results from late June through September, with additional reports as necessary.
-Test results are pending for the remaining 168 traps set on August 1 and will be included in next week's announcement.
-Typically positive test results trigger additional trapping to assess risk; today's finding will result in additional trapping in the Westerly area where the positive mosquito sample was found.
+Mosquitoes are trapped weekly by DEM and tested at the RIDOH State Health Laboratories.
+The RIDOH State Health Laboratories have recently changed their testing methodology to use a more sensitive testing method which may account for an increase in positive results going forward.
+DEM issues advisories on test results from late June through September, with additional reports as necessary.
+Test results are pending for traps set on Monday, August 21 and will be included in future announcements.
+Typically positive mosquito test results will trigger additional trapping to assess risk.

-Visit www.health.ri.gov for additional mosquito prevention tips and for local data.
+Visit health.ri.gov/mosquito for additional mosquito prevention tips and for local data.
 For more information about DEM divisions and programs, visit www.dem.ri.gov.
 Follow us on Twitter (@RhodeIslandDEM) and/or Facebook at www.facebook.com/RhodeIslandDEM for timely updates.